keithalewis/math/wif.md

 You can also get 8 dollars to take on the obligation of buying back one share of F at some future date.
-More generally, you can pay $8a$ dollars to obtain $a$ shares of Ford stock, where $a$ can be positive or negative, if you are a mathematician ignoring reality.
+More generally, you can pay $8a$ dollars to obtain $a$ shares of Ford stock, where $a$ can be positive or negative.

 In order to do this you will need to set up an account with an _exchange_ that has legal agreements with _broker_s